se-edu/se-book/gitAndGithub/ignore/text.md

 <div id="body">

 Add a file named `temp.txt` to the `things` repo you created.
-Suppose we don’t want this file to be revision controlled by Git.
+Suppose you don’t want this file to be revision controlled by Git.
 Let’s instruct Git to ignore `temp.txt`

 <tabs>
   <tab header="SourceTree">